 A standard essential patent ‘SEP’ is a patent that will be infringed if a product or service is compliant with a technical standard.

-As a patent attorney I have been involved in the world of mobile telecommunications and standard-setting organisation proceedings for over 25 years.
+As patent attorneys, we have been involved in the world of mobile telecommunications and standard-setting organisation proceedings for over 25 years.
 During that time the role of patents in standardised telecommunications has become ever more significant.

-Here I look at how things developed, and why it is essential that businesses outside telecoms pay close attention.
+Here we look at how things developed, and why it is essential that businesses outside telecoms pay close attention.